mlverse/torch/content/technical/network/index.markdown

 ---
-title: "Neural network from scratch"
+title: "Network from scratch"
 weight: 1
 description: |
   Code a neural network from scratch.
 ---

-Our first version of the network will make use of "just" one torch feature: tensors.
+Our first version of the network will make use of "just" one `torch` feature: tensors.
 In fact, "just" doesn't quite fit as a qualifier, as tensors really are all we need!
 However, you'll soon see how much easier it gets through functionality built on top: automatic differentiation, optimizers, and neural network modules.
 For now though, just take this as a holistic example, as well as a motivation to learn more about tensors in the upcoming section!

 To see tensors in action, we don't even have to wait until we code the network.
-Definitely, we need some data for it to work on, and these already we can simulate with torch.
+Definitely, we need some data for it to work on, and that already we can simulate with `torch`.

 # Generate random data